Agriculture in the United Kingdom: 1750 to 1850

-Between 1750 and 1850, the English population nearly tripled, with an estimated increase from 5.7 million to 16.6 million, and all these people had to be fed from the domestic food supply.
-This was achieved through intensified agriculture and land reclamation from the Fens, woodlands, and upland pastures.
-The crop mix changed too, with wheat and rye replacing barley.
+Between 1750 and 1850, the English population nearly tripled, with an estimated increase from 5.7 million to 16.6 million.
+These people were fed by intensified agriculture and land reclamation from the Fens, woodlands, and upland pastures.
+The crop mix changed, with wheat and rye replacing barley.
 Nitrogen fixing plants such as legumes led to sustainable increased yields.
 These increased yields, combined with improved farming machinery and then-new capitalist ways of organising labour, meant that increased crop production did not need much more manpower, which freed labour for non-agricultural work.
 Indeed, by 1850 Britain had the smallest proportion of its population engaged in farming of any country in the world, at 22%.

-Farmers were one of the groups of society that contributed significantly to the numeracy revolution achieved in Europe during the early modern era.
-During the 18th century, a large share of farmers had the ability to basic numerical skills as well as the ability to read and write (literacy), both of which are skills that were far from widespread in the early modern period.
-This is unsurprising for countries such as England, where farmers developed particularly high human capital skills because of rapid occupational changes – they became a minority that produced the food for the majority of the population.
-One possible explanation for this phenomenon is the strong link between nutrition and cognitive abilities.
-A constant amount of nutrition was almost always available to farmer families, they could feed themselves even during times of famine by increasing the share of their products that they consumed themselves instead of selling them on markets.
+During the 18th century, a large share of farmers were literate and numerate, skills that were not widespread in the early modern period.

 Enclosures

-Open fields divided among several tenants originally had the advantage of reducing risks by giving all farmers diverse soils and crops so no one faced famine when others prospered.
+Open fields divided among several tenants reduced risk by giving all farmers diverse soils and crops, so no one faced famine while others prospered.
 But the system was inefficient.
 Poor farmers got as much land as good farmers.
-By the 18th century enclosures came in poorer regions where several landholders were more willing to sell land.
-After 1760, though, parliamentary legislation permitted the enclosure of wealthier lands that had more complex structures of ownership.
+By the 18th century, enclosures came in poorer regions where several landholders were more willing to sell land.
+After 1760, though, new laws allowed the enclosure of lands with more complex ownership structures.
 The result was an added £4 million to England's national income.

 During the 18th and 19th centuries, enclosures were by means of special acts of Parliament.
-They consolidated strips in the open fields into more cohesive units, and enclosed much of the remaining pasture commons or wastes.
-Enclosure consisted of exchange in land, and an extinguishing of common rights.
-This allowed farmers to consolidate and fence off their own large plots of land, in contrast to multiple small strips spread out and separated.
-Voluntary enclosure was also frequent at that time.
+Strips in the open fields became more cohesive units, and remaining pasture commons or wastes were enclosed.
+Enclosure involved extinguishing of common rights.
+This allowed farmers to consolidate and fence off their own large plots of land.
+Voluntary enclosure was also commonplace.